zhoulhca/NM_Black_Fly_Data/README.md

 # NM_Black_Fly_Data
-Supplementary Data for Journal Article: "Does Vesicular Stomatitis Virus Require Particular Black Fly (Simulium) Species for Transmission?
+Additional data and files for Journal Article: "Does Vesicular Stomatitis Virus Require Particular Black Fly (Simulium) Species for Transmission?
 Community Composition of Black Flies During and After the 2020 Vesicular Stomatitis Virus Outbreak In Southern New Mexico"
 All sequences are available on Genbank (Accession Numbers: xxxxxx - yyyyyyy)

 File Information: